 Research appointments at PRONI

-PRONI is open to the public by prior appointment only.
-You must request a research appointment and have received a booking confirmation from PRONI in advance of your visit.
+PRONI is open to the public by appointment only.
+You must request a research appointment and have received a booking confirmation from PRONI before your visit.

 PRONI is open to the public by appointment only.

-Bookings for new appointments will open every Monday at 1pm and close on Thursday of the same week at 1pm.
+Bookings for new appointments will open every Monday at 1pm.

 Requesting a research appointment at PRONI

-Registered PRONI visitors can request a new research appointment at PRONI (to view original records/microfilms) using the revised procedures below.
-Bookings for new appointments will open every Monday at 1pm and close on Thursday of the same week at 1pm.
-You must request a research appointment at PRONI and have your booking confirmed by PRONI in advance of your visit.
+You can request a new research appointment at PRONI (to view original records/microfilms) using the procedures below.
+Bookings for new appointments will open every Monday at 1pm.
+You must request a research appointment at PRONI and have your booking confirmed by PRONI before your visit.

-You must be a registered PRONI Visitor in order to request a research appointment at PRONI.
+You must be a registered PRONI Visitor in order to access records during a research appointment.

-Bookings for new appointments will open every Monday at 1pm and close on Thursday of the same week at 1pm.
-Appointment dates made available are for three weeks later (to enable PRONI to check the record references you have submitted, order your documents and place them in quarantine in advance of your visit).
+Bookings for new appointments will open every Monday at 1pm.
+Appointment slots are made available six weeks before a visit.
 Appointment slots are available to request on a first-come, first-served basis.

 Each appointment is for one registered visitor only.
 You will not be able to bring anyone with you unless they book a separate visit themselves on the same day.